-For any queries about Linguistics 3, please email the course coordinator, Ms Mbali Jiyane, at m.jiyane@ru.ac.za.
+For any queries about Linguistics 3, please email the course coordinator, Prof Mark de Vos, at m.devos@ru.ac.za

 DP stands for "duly performed" and refers to the amount of work that every student must complete before being allowed to write examinations.
 The DP requirements are as follows.